BarbzCodez/BarbzCodez/README.md

 4. Click on **Commit**.
 5. Click on **Sync Changes**.

-If done successfully, you should see the changes made in visual studio code on the Repo which you can find using **YourGitHubUsername/YourGitHubUsername.github.io** on your Browser.
+If done successfully, you should see the changes made in VS Code on the Repo which you can find using **YourGitHubUsername/YourGitHubUsername.github.io** on your Browser.

 ![commit changes](/images/6_commit_your_changes.gif)

-> If you need more help with commits in Visual Studio Code here is a [Commit Guide](https://www.youtube.com/watch?v=E6ADS2k8oNQ)
+> If you need more help with commits in VS Code here is a [Commit Guide](https://www.youtube.com/watch?v=E6ADS2k8oNQ)

 ### Hosting your Resume on GitHub Pages

-Now that you have a resume to display, go to your repo with the format **YourGitHubUsername/YourGitHubUsername.github.io**
+Now that you have a resume to display, go to your repository with the format: **YourGitHubUsername/YourGitHubUsername.github.io**

 1. On the top **Nav Bar**, Go to **Settings**.
 2. On the **Side Bar**, Go to **Pages**.